thanos-io/thanos/docs/proposals-accepted/202206-active-series-limiting-hashring.md

 There are a few ways in which we can achieve the outlined goals of this proposal and get the above measurements to impose a limit.
 The order of approaches is based on preference.

-### Meta-monitoring-based Receive Validator
+### Meta-monitoring-based Receive Router Validation

 We could leverage a meta-monitoring solution which scrapes metrics from all Receivers as and then programmatically query for metrics like `prometheus_tsdb_head_series` and sum across tenants and instances periodically and limit based on that value (`latestCurrentSeries`).

-This approach would add another mode to Receive apart from Router, Ingestor & RouterIngestor, called **“Validator”**.
+This approach would add validation logic within Receive Router, which we can call as **“Validator”**.
+This can be optionally enabled via flags.

 Within Validator, we do not need to calculate an increase based on requests, as this will be handled by Receive instrumentation and meta-monitoring solution.
 We only need to query the latest HEAD series value for a tenant summed across all receives and limit remote write requests if the result of the instant query is greater than the configured limit.